 We are deeply sorry for your loss - the staff at Stenshoel-Houske Funeral & Cremation Service

-Online messages of condolence may be given to Norma and the family at www.stenshoelhouske.com
+Online condolences may be sent to Annette's family at www.stenshoelhouske.com.